dcblogdev/laravel-box/readme.md

 * clientSecret

 The `redirectUri` is where Box should redirect to for authentication with Box, upon successful authentication the `boxLandingUri` is used to direct a user to a desired page.

+> Note BOX_REDIRECT_URI needs to be the full URI ie https://domain.com/box/

 ## Usage